 So what does he have to say about injustice?

 He has shown you, O mortal, what is good.

 And what does the Lord require of you?

 To act justly and to love mercy and to walk humbly with your God.” – Micah 6:8

-Biblical justice = confronting evil on earth and reconciling hearts to Christ.
+Biblical justice = reconciling hearts to Christ and confronting evil on earth with the gospel